 4. Brand Yourself as a Local Styling & Grooming Expert

 Back-to-school season is a great time to remind your network that you’re a local expert.
 Collaborate with schools and other businesses to create an event that will show your expertise.
-Use this event to educate parents and teachers alike on how to handle issues like quick hair grooming for students on a budget.
-Your partners can then endorse their products during the event.
+Use this event to educate parents and teachers alike on handling issues like quick hair grooming for students on a budget or hairstyling tips for picture day.

-Food is an important factor for back-to-school season.
-Parents are always looking for ways to motivate their kids to eat healthily while sticking on a reasonable budget.
+Food is an essential factor for back-to-school season.
+Parents are always looking for ways to motivate their kids to eat healthy while sticking to a reasonable budget.
 Unfortunately, this task is not easy, especially for busy adults with little time to arrange for homemade school snacks.
 This is where supermarkets and convenience stores should step in and meet customer demand.

 1. Create Snack Bundles